Instant pot Bolognese sauce is a quicker version of this classic Italian dinner recipe. No hassle, quicker than on a stovetop but equally delicious!

 Mix everything well and close the lid.
 I buy plum tinned tomatoes so I like to break them with a wooden spoon before I close the lid.

-Turn the steam release to “SEALING” position.
-Press “MANUAL” and adjust the time to 5 minutes.
+Turn the steam release to the “SEALING” position.
+Press “MANUAL” (or “PRESSURE COOK” on newer models) and adjust the time to 5 minutes.
 Yes, 5 minutes is all it takes to make this instant pot Bolognese sauce.

 Remember, that the pressure cooker needs time before AND after the active cooking time to bring the pot to pressure and then release the pressure.
 This time varies with every dish.

-When making this Bolognese sauce count with about 10 minutes for pressurizing and after the cooking is finished, wait 10 minutes before releasing the pressure.
+When making this Bolognese sauce count for about 10 minutes for pressurizing and after the cooking is finished, wait 10 minutes before releasing the pressure.

 Note: I add a lot of carrots and celery because they give this Bolognese sauce an amazing flavor and that is exactly how I was taught to do it by an Italian.
 If you prefer more meat, rather than veggies, then simply decrease the number of carrots and celery and increase the amount of ground meat.